compstorylab/py-allotax/README.md

 ## Frequent questions or issues

+How much data can I run in this tool?
+- The py-allotax supports approximately 2 GB of data.
+We recommend checking the size of your data file.

 Will any data format work?
 - There are specific column/variable names, and the data must be in `.json` format.
 The column names and formats vary across a few of the allotaxonometer tools, so there is a data format conversion function in `utils.py` to go from `.csv` to `.json`.
 See `examples.ipynb` for how to convert your data from `.csv` to `.json`.